 Squash, Chickpea and Coconut Curry Recipe

-Curry dishes originate in South and Southeastern Asia cuisine that is enjoyed today across the world.
+Curry dishes originate in South and Southeastern Asia cuisine and are enjoyed today across the world.
 Dishes may incorporate meat, seafood or a variety of vegetables to make a vegetarian or vegan curry.
 Curry recipes may be wet using sauces of stock, yogurt and coconut milk, or may use very little liquid to create a dry curry.
-Seasonings used in curry typically include turmeric, cumin, fenugreek and coriander, but these and additional spiced added vary depending upon the region the curry is made.
+Common seasonings used in curry include turmeric, cumin, fenugreek and coriander, but these and additional spiced added vary depending upon the region the curry is made.
 Commercially prepared curry powder, which combines a mix of these spices, originated in the Western world during the 18th century.

 The combination of healthy spices found in curry recipes can be found in a curry powder blend, making recipe preparation easy.
 The full list of spices included in curry powder vary from brand to brand.
 The McCormick brand of curry powder, for instance, lists the following ingredients in its spice blend: coriander, fenugreek, turmeric, cumin, black pepper, bay leaves, celery seed, nutmeg, cloves, onion, red pepper, and ginger.
 Most recipes require a generous amount of the spice so buying curry powder in bulk can be much less expensive.